 Fast zlib compression

 This is an implementation of the fast deflate algorithm for zlib (to be exact, here is a new implementation of the longest_match function).
-In my tests it works about 2.5-10x times faster than original method with a slightly better compression ratio (i.e. it never compress worse than original zlib).
+In my tests it works about 2.5-10x times faster than original method with neraly the same compression ratio (at keast it never compress worse than original zlib).

 Please note: these tests are obsolete and kept here for historical reasons!
-New test results are here.
+You may see new test results here.

 For testing I have prepared 3 files about 50Mb each.
 The first file consists of various C/C++ sources (51,923,629 bytes), the second file is Windows executables (50,115,981 bytes of the exe/dll files from the Windows system directory), and 56,481,852 bytes ps (PostScript) file.
 I have tested compression with the following tools: